Some in Mosul wary of return of Iraq's government

 Mosul long had a reputation as a bastion of Islamic militancy.
 Before IS captured it in 2014, the group’s fighters operated freely in some areas, attacking security forces and oil facilities.
 Militants ran protection rackets, and local government corruption was rampant.
 Authorities were seen as failing to dealing effectively with criminals and militants.

-Ahmed Mohammed Hussein, a 52-year-old Mosul University, blames those government failures for the IS takeover of the city in June 2014.
+Ahmed Mohammed Hussein, a 52-year-old Mosul University employee, blames those government failures for the IS takeover of the city in June 2014.
 It has left him bitter and suspicious ever since.

 He spoke in a camp for the displaced in the northern city of Irbil, where he fled with his family.
 Nearby, his wife stood in line with other women to receive heating oil rations.